-- No student will be allowed to present himself/herself for any examination in the University prior to the completion of the preceding examination. - Students must pass the First University Examination within two academic years from the date of entering the degree programme. - b) Students must complete the Second University Examination within two academic years from the date of passing the First University Examination. - c) Students must complete the Third University Examination within two academic years from the date of passing the Second University Examination. - d) Students failing to pass any of these examinations within the specified interval will be ineligible to proceed in their degree programme.
-Exceptions may be granted by the Faculty of Engineering and Architecture, only for very serious reasons. - e) Following a change in the syllabus of a Subject, or the deletion of a Subject, examination papers based on the old syllabus will be provided for at most one year.
+- 1) No student will be allowed to present himself/herself for any examination in the University prior to the completion of the preceding examination. - a) a) Students must complete the Second University Examination within two academic years from the date of passing the First University Examination. - b) Students must complete the Third University Examination within two academic years from the date of passing the Second University Examination. - c) Students failing to pass any of these examinations within the specified interval will be ineligible to proceed in their degree programme.
+Exceptions may be granted by the Engineering Programme Board only for very serious reasons. - Following a change in the syllabus of a Subject, or the deletion of a Subject, examination papers based on the old syllabus will be provided for at most one year.